Oxley, MSW, LICSW (she/her/hers) earned her Bachelor of Science in Psychology through Iowa State University

-While in her graduate program, Rachel used her internship experiences to advance her knowledge of affirming practices for the LGBTQIA+ community as well as effective treatments for eating disorders and body image concerns.
+While in her graduate program, Rachel used her internship experiences to advance her knowledge of best practices for working with the LGBTQIA+ community as well as effective treatments for eating disorders and body image concerns.
 Additionally, she used this time to examine the overlap between various gender/sexual identities and eating disorder symptoms and treatment.
-Unexpectedly and proudly, this was the time when her own queer identities began to emerge.
+Unexpectedly and proudly, this was the time in Rachel’s life when she began to understand her own queer identities.

 In her 8 years of clinical practice, Rachel

 has worked in a variety of settings.
 In addition to supporting LGBTQIA+ youth and adults, she has worked with family members to support their loved ones through changes and needs that can arise during a transition or coming-out experience.
 Rachel